 Inside of the Gershwin Theatre, the home of Wicked, there is an astounding number of people running the show.
 In addition to the 36 actors telling the story onstage, there are 175 people working behind the scenes!
 This includes 25 costume/props coordinators, 4 stage managers, 24 musicians, 13 light/sound operators, 13 carpenters, and 2 company managers.
 In the lobby alone, there are 10 ticket takers, 24 ushers, and 1 lottery manager.
 Accompanying them are 12 cleaners, and 34 merchandise/concession sellers.
 All of the staff in the lobby are led by 8 treasurers, 2 house managers, 2 directors, and 1 chief.

 Personally, I have had several experiences working behind the scenes, from school choir concerts to full-scale productions.
-Preparing to tech a show is definitely a huge part of whether the show will run smoothly or not, and that is something that I focus on when I join the production staff for a new show.
+Preparing to teach a show is definitely a huge part of whether the show will run smoothly or not, and that is something that I focus on when I join the production staff for a new show.
 Since I most frequently volunteer as a student assistant (you can think of me as a mini stage manager), I keep track of kids ages 5-12, move things on and off stage, help with costume changes, write down blocking, play music from the sound booth, and more!

 One of my first tasks of the day as a stage manager in training is to enter the building and begin taking attendance.
 I use a sheet with every cast member’s name on it and circle the ones that I am expecting to attend that day.
 After the scheduled call time, if anyone is late to rehearsal, I call parents and ask if they will be attending.
 When everyone is accounted for, I head into rehearsal and pull out my rehearsal CDs and script.
 I make sure to write down all blocking that is assigned to any of the kids, especially those who are conflicted (which is a fancy way of saying that a child has an excused, scheduled absence).